shaofengzeng/SuperPoint-Pytorch/README.md

     **Descriptions of some important hyper-parameters in YAML files**
     ```
     model
-        name: superpoint # train superpoint or magicpoint?
+        name: superpoint # superpoint or magicpoint
         pretrained_model: None # or path to a pretrained model to load
-        using_bn: true # using batch normalization in the model
+        using_bn: true # apply batch normalization in the model
-        det_thresh: 0.001 # point confidence threshold, 1/65
+        det_thresh: 0.001 # point confidence threshold, default, 1/65
         nms: 4 # nms window size
         topk: -1 # keep top-k points, -1, keep all
      ...